Unifying and benchmarking state-of-the-art quantum error mitigation techniques: Unifying variable noise Clifford Data Regression methods with Virtual Distillation

-where the parameters $b_{m}$ are fitted using least-squares regression on the training data consisting of vectors $\vec{x}_{i}$ produced by training circuits $V_{i}$ for all $i$, who's index has been dropped in the above equation.
-This leads to the best fit parameters $b^{*}_{j}$ that are then used to correct the noisy and VD-mitigated estimates of $X$ expectation value for the circuit of interest.
-In Appendix~\ref{app:CGVD_global} we show that CGVD perfectly mitigates global depolarizing noise.
-The perfect correction is possible as for this noise model the noise floor is zero.
+where the parameters $b_{M}$ are found using least-squares regression.
+This leads to the best-fit parameters $b^{*}_{M}$ which are then used to correct the noisy and VD-mitigated estimates of $X$ expectation value for the circuit of interest, i.e. $\mu^{\rm CGVD} = f^{\rm CDVD}((\hat\mu, \dots, \hat \mu^{VD}_{M_{\rm max}}))$.
+We note that CGVD perfectly mitigates global depolarizing noise as shown in Appendix~\ref{app:CGVD_global}.
+Such perfect correction is possible as for this noise model the noise floor is zero.

-As previously mentioned, the CGVD method can be further generalized to mitigate effects of the noise floor by unifying it with vnCDR.
-Evaluating observables mitigated by VD for different levels of state preparation noise will scale the noise floor.
-In general, the stronger the noise, the larger the effect of coherent mismatch.
-Taking $n+1$ state preparation noise strengths $\lambda_j = c_j \lambda_0$, where $1 = c_0 < c_1 < \dots < c_{n}$, we can express the error of an observable mitigated using Richardson extrapolation on the copy data~\eqref{Richardson_VD} at noise level $c_{j}\lambda$ as